 Ladybugs benefit the garden by preying on aphids.

 The purpose of companion plants in your garden is to repel pests and support beneficial insects.
-Over time, you will see which combinations of companion plants work best in your garden.
+Over time, you will see which combinations work best in your garden.

 How to use Companion Planting in your garden

-Begin companion planting by taking some observations of your garden.
+Begin by making some observations of your garden.
 How much sunlight does it get?
 How often do you water or run an irrigation system?
 Choose companion herbs and flowers with your garden’s care requirements in mind.
-The following are some examples of companion planting I’ve tried in my own gardens:
+The following are some examples I’ve tried in my own gardens:

 - Gardening with native plant species and other plants that attract pollinators is another great way to apply the concept of companion planting.
 A butterfly garden or bee and hummingbird garden are wonderful ways to take advantage of companion plants